dinobertoli/dino-bertoli/Personal User Manual.md

 **Being told what to do without justification or consultation.** If I know why, I’ll be more motivated to work on the task, and I might find a better way to accomplish the desired outcome.
 This also goes for teams I work with: I’ll labour as best I can to always provide context and justification rather than just a ‘what’ to deliver.
 # How I work best with others
-Communication: Slack for quick or urgent topics, email for larger topics requiring thought, face-to-face for anything sensitive or requiring discussion or shared brainstorming
+Communication: Slack for quick or urgent topics, email for larger topics requiring thought, face-to-face for anything sensitive or requiring discussion or shared brainstorming.
 On Slack, I won't be offended if you go straight to asking me a question without any small talk or greeting – efficiency is the name of the game here.
 You can expect the same from me if we interact frequently.

 I like to chat and banter a bit at the start of face-to-face meetings or video chats – build the relationship :)

 I love walking meetings when possible